zach-brooks/special-eureka/README.md

 # special-eureka
-moved to Iceland

-I can't play white savior, but I can protect whats mine.

-The detritus of a coming war.
+I cant play white savior, but i can protect whats mine the detritus of a coming war amor fati its the prettty boy/girls versus the petty boys/girls

+ drake for president